-A Third Party Audit should be initiated by one or more QP(s)/ or responsible person of Manufacturing Authorisation Holder(s) ('called 'customer').
+A Third Party Audit should be initiated by one or more QP(s) and/or responsible person(s) of MAH(s) and/or API manufacturer(s) ('called 'customer').
 Requests to initiate Third Party Audits should be made to the API Compliance Institute in all cases.